Case Study: How Smurfit Westrock Strengthens Safety Culture with Intelligent Fingerprinting

 Smurfit Workplace Drug Test

 The result was minimal resistance and strong staff alignment.
-Employees recognised that the new testing program wasn’t about punishment, it was about protection.
-Smurfit Westrock’s approach sent a clear message: safety is a shared responsibility, and the company is committed to investing in the well-being of every individual.
+Employees recognised that the new testing programme wasn’t about punishment, it was about protection.
+Smurfit Westrock’s approach sent a clear message: safety is a shared responsibility, and the company is committed to investing in the wellbeing of every individual.

 Results & Impact